isomerpages/mlaw-corp/news/press-releases/_posts/2014-05-07-Press-Release-on-Public-Consultation-on-Interim-Recommendations-of-Committee-for-Family-Justice.md

 ---
-layout: post
-title:  Press Release on Public Consultation on Interim Recommendations of Committee for Family Justice
+title: 'Press Release on Public Consultation on Interim Recommendations of Committee for Family Justice'
 permalink: /news/press-releases/press-release-on-public-consultation-on-interim-recommendations-
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 7 May 2014 Posted in [Press releases](/news/press-releases)